githubixx/ansible-role-wireguard/README.md

 ansible-role-wireguard
 ======================

 This Ansible role is used in my blog series [Kubernetes the not so hard way with Ansible](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-wireguard/) but can be used standalone of course.
-The latest release is [available via Ansible Galaxy](https://galaxy.ansible.com/ui/standalone/roles/githubixx/ansible_role_wireguard/) e.g. I use WireGuard and this Ansible role to setup a fully meshed VPN between all nodes of my little Kubernetes cluster.
+I use WireGuard and this Ansible role to setup a fully meshed VPN between all nodes of my little Kubernetes cluster.

 In general WireGuard is a network tunnel (VPN) for IPv4 and IPv6 that uses UDP.
 If you need more information about [WireGuard](https://www.wireguard.io/) you can find a good introduction here: [Installing WireGuard, the Modern VPN](https://research.kudelskisecurity.com/2017/06/07/installing-wireguard-the-modern-vpn/).